 Tag management is a system for centrally managing, deploying, and updating the marketing and analytics tracking tags embedded in websites and mobile applications without requiring code changes.
-Tag management is a system for efficiently overseeing and updating the various marketing tags that an organization embeds in its websites and mobile applications.
-Effective tag management is a critical component of broader data governance practices.
+Effective tag management is a critical component of broader data governance practices and directly affects the quality of data flowing into downstream systems like customer data platforms.

-A “tag” is simply a small amount of code, sometimes referred to as a pixel, that marketers embed in webpages or mobile apps to collect information about site visitors.
+A “tag” is a small amount of code, sometimes referred to as a pixel, that marketers embed in webpages or mobile apps to collect information about site visitors.
 The tag then transmits that information to other systems, such as software tools for marketing analytics, marketing automation, and conversion rate optimization.
-Since digital marketers use many such tags across multiple web and mobile properties—and frequently add, remove, or update those tags—they employ a tag management system to streamline the process.
+Since digital marketers use many such tags across multiple web and mobile properties and frequently add, remove, or update those tags, they employ a tag management system to streamline the process.

-How does a tag management system work?
-A management system simplifies the tagging process by storing a set of master code, or tags, in a centralized user interface.
-This enables marketers and other professionals to automate a variety of tag management tasks.
-For example, marketers can identify and remove broken tags without needing to write or update code on every page where that tag can be found.
+A tag management system simplifies tagging by storing a set of master tags in a centralized user interface.
+This enables marketers to automate tag management tasks.
+For example, they can identify and remove broken tags without needing to write or update code on every page where a tag is found.

 The breadth of different marketing tags, coupled with the expansive, ever-changing inventory of web and mobile pages those tags live on, makes manual tag management an onerous task.
-Tag management platforms enable marketers to view, change, add, or remove tags in a far more efficient manner than if they had to do so on their own.
+Tag management platforms enable marketers to view, change, add, or remove tags far more efficiently.
 Organizations must also ensure tags comply with data privacy regulations and consent management requirements.
-A tag management system also offers an interface that doesn’t require programming language skills, better known as low-code or no-code.
-This means that marketers and other businesspeople can perform website tag management tasks without needing to write source code or create a change request with a software development team.
+A tag management system also offers a low-code or no-code interface, meaning marketers can perform tag management tasks without writing source code or creating change requests with development teams.

 FAQ